Advent of Code 2016 - Day 7 - Internet Protocol Version 7

 return map(parse_ip, input.splitlines())

-Now having access to a structured tuple which includes all the supernets and hypernets for a given address, we can now construct a predicate function which asserts if the IP supports TLS.
+Now, having access to a structured tuple that includes all the supernets and hypernets for a given address, we can construct a predicate function to check if the IP supports TLS.

 def has_tls_support(ip):